-The physical space required to accommodate a database's logs is automatically managed by the Actifio Appliance.
-At a minimum, the Actifio Appliance will evaluate typical log sizes and their retention period and add space as needed.
+The physical space required to accommodate a database's logs is automatically managed by VDP.
+At a minimum, VDP evaluates typical log sizes and their retention period and add space as needed.

 To more efficiently and effectively manage the storage requirements for a database's logs, Snapshot policies provide the following advanced settings: